 Mental health plays an important role in overall health.
 When an individual is experiencing the mania phase of bipolar disorder – extreme happiness, excitement, and energy – they may be more willing to experiment with drugs or alcohol and make riskier decisions.
 On the other hand, during the depression phase, they may turn to substance use as a way of trying to feel better or forget about their problems.
 In both cases substance use can be dangerous and increase risk of addiction.
 In addition, drugs and alcohol can actually exacerbate the symptoms of bipolar disorder.

 Engaging in a comprehensive treatment program at Crossroads can help clients to regain control of their lives, manage their mental health, embark on lasting recovery, and remember who they wanted to be.
-There is life beyond addiction and bipolar disorder is a manageable condition.
+There is life beyond addiction and bipolar disorder.

 Treating Substance Use and Bipolar Disorders at Crossroads

 Crossroads understands that treating addiction and bipolar disorder can be a delicate process.
 Each client undergoes a thorough evaluation before a treatment plan is developed.
 This ensures that the plan best fits their needs.
 Any mental health issues are identified as well as challenges with addiction and other struggles.
 There are residential treatment programs available for women, including pregnant and new mothers, and outpatient treatment available for both women and men.
 Treatment programs are gender-responsive to better align with the challenges each group faces when dealing with addiction and recovery.